International GT Open: Format

 The series consists of events in various European countries which feature two races over a weekend.
 In its first year, the races had an identical format to the Spanish GT Championship, with two 200 km races, the first held on Saturday and the second on the Sunday.
 Three of the six rounds were joint events for the Open and the Spanish GT Championship.

 In 2007, the first race, known as Pro-Am, covers approximately 200 km distance, while the second race is 150 km and known as GT Open.
 The only exception is the Open GT Barcelona, which is a single 300 km race.
 In early seasons, a few races have been a part of the World Touring Car Championship support package.

-Now the first race of a weekend is 70 minutes long and the second is 60 minutes.
-The current support series are the Euroformula Open Championship (formerly Spanish F3 Open) and the GT Cup Open Europe with some race weekends also featuring TCR Europe and the Alpine Elf Europa Cup.
+Currently, the first race of a weekend is 70 minutes long and the second is 60 minutes.
+The support bill for the series contains the Euroformula Open Championship (formerly Spanish F3 Open) and the GT Cup Open Europe with some race weekends also featuring TCR Europe and the Alpine Elf Europa Cup.

-Past support series have included the SEAT León Supercopa (2014-2016), and Formula V8 3.5 Series (2016).
+Past support series have included the SEAT León Supercopa (2014–2016), and Formula V8 3.5 Series (2016).